antonioribeiro/firewall/readme.md

   firewall:whitelist          Add an IP address to whitelist.
 ```

-This is a result from `firewall:list`:
+Those are results from `firewall:list`:

 ```
 +--------------+-----------+-----------+